A copy of an accident report may be obtained in person at Police Records or online at BuyCrash.Com

 The Records Section operates seven days a week and has a full-time staff of Police Department Administration 14 employees.
-This section is managed by a civilian supervisor, Sandy Sawvell, and consists of a Lead Records Clerk, Police Word Processors, and Police Records Clerks.
-The overall operation of the Records Section is the responsibility of the Records Supervisor who reports directly to the Assistant Chief of Police under the Administrative Division.
+This section is managed by a civilian supervisor, Penny Hochstein, and consists of a Lead Records Clerk, Police Word Processors, and Police Records Clerks.
+The overall operation of the Records Section is the responsibility of the Records Supervisor who reports directly to the Administrative Captain under the Administrative Division.

 Police Records Clerks